boostercloud/booster/docs/README.md

 #### The GraphQL over WebSocket protocol

+Sockets are channels for two-way communication that doesn't follow the request-response cycle, a characteristic feature of the HTTP protocol.
+One part can send many messages and the other part could receive all of them but only answer to some specific ones.
+What is more, messages could come in any order.
+For example, one part can send two messages and receive the response of the second message before the response of the first message.

+For these reasons, in order to have an effective non-trivial communication through sockets, a sub-protocol is needed.
+It would be in charge of making both parts understand each other, share authentication tokens, matching response to the corresponding requests, etc.

+The Booster WebSocket communication uses the "GraphQL over WebSocket" protocol as subprotocol.
+It is in charge of all the low level stuff needed to properly send subscription operations to read models and receive the corresponding data.

+You don't need to know anything about this to develop usin Booster, neither in the backend side nor in the frontend side (as all the Apollo GraphQL clients uses this protocol), but it is good to know it is there to guarantee a proper communication.
+In case you are really curious, you can read about the protocol [here](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md)

+> **Note**: The WebSocket communication in Booster only supports this subprotocol, whose identifier is `graphql-ws`.
+For this reason, when you connect to the WebSocket provisioned by Booster, you must specify the `graphql-ws` subprotocol.
+If not, the connection won't succeed.

 ### Cloud native

 One of the goals of Booster is to become provider agnostic so you can deploy your application to any serverless provider like AWS, Google Cloud, Azure, etc...